 - Boil a liter of water until it boils.

 - Add about 200 grams of fresh rosemary leaves and keep boiling for 30 minutes.

-- Once you have rinsed your dog, pour the rosemary water over it, making sure to completely cover the areas where the fleas like to concentrate, such as the base of the tail.
+- Once you have rinsed your dog pour the rosemary water over it and make sure to completely cover the areas where the fleas like to concentrate such as the base of the tail.